Skip to content

 • package metadata validation (twine check dist/*)

-• smoke checks against the validated wheel and sdist entrypoints
+• smoke checks against the validated Linux wheel and sdist entrypoints

-• fixture smoke validation with the validated wheel
+• fixture smoke validation with the validated Linux wheel

 • trusted publish with uv publish on tag-triggered runs